CalHeatScore Tool

 Walker Wieland

-Walker Wieland is the manager of the Extreme Heat Ranking System Development Section: CalHeatScore@oehha.ca.gov.
+Walker Wieland is the manager of the Extreme Heat Ranking System Development Section.
+The CalHeatScore program email is: CalHeatScore@oehha.ca.gov.

 For media inquiries, please contact Amy Gilson: Amy.Gilson@oehha.ca.gov.